 It resides in one of the OWASP Top 10, this happens in a site which does not properly validate parameters that happens during a redirect.
 For instance; Consider this URL http://www.example.com/login.aspx?redirect=profile.php.
 What an attacker does is that he could use this opportunity to redirect the logged in users to his/her site by crafting a URL like this. http://www.example.com/login.aspx?redirect=http://somemaliciouswebsite.com

 14. How would you rate or rank a vulnerability based on your findings?

 This depends on how much impact the vulnerability could affect your business.
-An example can answer this question., During your audit say you discover XSS and SQLi vulnerabilities.
-Both are equally dangerous, but in our scenario we rank XSS as the first most since the database that has the SQLi is not a production one and it is just holds some sample data.
+An example can answer this question, During an audit say you discover XSS and SQLi vulnerabilities.
+Both are equally dangerous, but in our scenario, we rank XSS as the first most since the database that has the SQLi is not a production one and it is just holds some sample data.
 Thus we need to rank a vulnerability based on the risk factor.

 15. What is an Active Directory?
-How does LDAP differs from Active Directory?
+How does LDAP differ from Active Directory?